Cpptz/jgrapht/REPORT.md

 What are your main take-aways from this project?
 What did you learn?

 Viktor: Finding the right functions were the key to this project.

+Sara:
+I thought it was very hard to work with these functions since many of them are very nested in terms of new objects and data structures which are poorly documented.
+Also there were side effects going on and variables which were private so that certain branches could not ever be tested.
+There were also some dead code.
+Overall it was interesting but hard and took much effort to work with an open-source project like this.

 Is there something special you want to mention here?